 - 2009-2015: Obama earned $400,000 a year as president and continued to earn book royalties, as well as interest on his investments.

-- 2018: The Obamas founded Higher Ground Productions and signed a production deal with Netflix.
+- 2018: The Obamas founded Higher Ground Productions and signed a production deal with Netflix, according to CNBC.

 Barack Obama: Life Beyond the Presidency

 According to the 1958 Former Presidents Act, Obama will receive the salary of a Cabinet secretary for the rest of his life.
-That’s $205,700 a year.
+That amount is his $205,700 a year pension.
 Among the other perks are health insurance and round-the-clock Secret Service protection until his death.

-The costs of Secret Service protection are not made public, but Obama will also receive funds for an office, staff and related expenses, which George W. Bush took advantage of to the tune of $1.1 million in 2015.
+The cost of Secret Service protection is not made public, but Obama will also receive funds for an office, staff and related expenses, which George W. Bush took advantage of to the tune of almost $1.1 million in 2015.

 Obama is the first former president in nearly 100 years to remain in Washington, D.C., after leaving office.
 He and the family remained in town so his youngest daughter, Sasha, could finish high school.

-Their Washington digs are located in the capitol’s posh Kalorama neighborhood, where first daughter Ivanka Trump also owns a home.
+Their Washington digs are located in the area’s posh Kalorama neighborhood, where first daughter Ivanka Trump also owns a home.
 The Obamas have leased an 8,200-square-foot, nine-bedroom mansion that was built in 1928.
-The spacious home last sold for $5.3 million in 2014 and is estimated to be worth $6.3 million today.
+The spacious home last sold for $5.3 million.